 It’s not usually as simple as looking at one factor, though.
 For example, whilst a person may have all the skills and competencies needed to carry out their job role, lack of resources, unsupportive management or a negative environment can still impact on their mental health.

-What are the benefits to business of addressing mental health issues in the workplace?
+What are the benefits to business of corporate wellbeing?

-Businesses that promote mental health and support people in their workforce with mental health issues are more likely to reduce absenteeism and increase productivity, and benefit from reducing the costs associated with a high turnover of staff leading to more recruitment and training needs.
+Businesses that promote wellness programmes, mental health and support people in their workforce with mental health issues are more likely to reduce absenteeism and increase productivity.
+They will also benefit from reducing the costs associated with low staff retention leading to more recruitment and training needs.
 Don’t forget the ‘domino effect’ of how colleagues are affected when additionally covering the workload of a long term sick absentee.

-Too many businesses are naive and unwilling to invest in initiatives to support mental health in the workplace, seeing it as a cost which comes off their bottom line.
-More and more organisations are becoming aware that they need to see mental health support as a long-term investment which is now proven to impact positively on productivity and profitability, so everyone can win.
+Too many businesses are naive and unwilling to invest in initiatives to support mental wellbeing in the workplace, seeing it as a cost which comes off their bottom line.
+More and more organisations are becoming aware that they need to see corporate wellbeing programs and mental health as a long-term investment which is now proven to impact positively on productivity, presenteeism, and profitability so everyone can win.

-Mental health programmes can generate a return on investment of up to 800% (every £1 spent can yield an ROI of up to £9 for employers.)
+Mental health programmes and wellbeing services can generate a return on investment of up to 800% (every £1 spent can yield an ROI of up to £9 for employers.)

 Creating a healthy work environment